sara-nl/clouddocs/NFS.markdown

 sudo yum install nfs-utils
 ```

-Create the root (or multile roots) to export:
+Create the root directory of the tree to export.
+The name chosen here, `/export-nfs`, is an example: you are free to use a different path.
 ```sh
 sudo mkdir /export-nfs
 ```